Adrghph/kubeftp-proxy-helm/README.md

 2. Configure your values.yaml (see below Configuration)

-**Before you continue** : To enable FTPS, check the dedicated section below before running the Helm installation.
+**Want FTPS support** ?
+You can follow the FTPS Setup before running the Helm install to enable secure access.

 3. Create and install into a dedicated namespace (recommended)